deemeetree/dfa/README.md

 4. **Scale Generation**:

    - Generate window sizes with α₁ anchors (4, 6, 8, ..., 16) using linear steps
+   - Generate window sizes with α₂ anchors (16, 18, 20, ..., N/4) using linear steps
-   - For longer series, add geometric progression for α₂ scales (16+) using factor 2^0.5
+   - For global α, add geometric progression from N/4 using factor 2^0.25 to the whole window length
-   - Cap maximum scale at min(64, N/4) to ensure ≥4 forward segments
+   - Cap maximum scale at min(64, N/4) for α₂ to ensure ≥4 forward segments

 5. **Segmentation**: For each scale s: